Meet the Polar Bear

 What is Pixelworx?

 After graduating from school I really had nothing to show anyone for a job.
 So I decided to take a big risk and just launch my own design studio.
 I worked very hard at it, got a lot of clients and did a lot of awesome work.
 But my intention was never to run my own show for the rest of my life.
 So Pixelworx Idea Factory was my springboard, to build a portfolio and then land a job two or three years down the road.
-My plan worked perfectly and in April 2015 I was hired by one of my clients and in June 2015 Pixelworx closed its doors, but the web site will remain online as a tribute to all the hard work I put into my design studio...but you never know I might bring it back just for fun.
+My plan worked perfectly and in April 2015 I was hired by one of my clients and in June 2015 Pixelworx closed its doors.
+In August 2017 I resurrected Pixelworx with an awesome new web design, because I am doing more freelancing work these days.

 Do you have any advice for a designer just starting out?